Brittial Bania

 The Brittial Bania/Bania is an ethnic community in Assam, India.
-The group traces its roots to a merchant community who reached Assam (Ancient Kamarupa) in ancient times.
+The group traces its roots to a merchant community who reached Assam (Kamarupa) in ancient times.
 Some historians claim that after the Austric group migrated to ancient Assam, the next group of people who arrived was the Dravidian group, who are represented by the Bania and Kaibbartas today.
-Unlike the mainland Baniya community, this community of Assam is recognized as Schedule Caste by the government of India.
+Unlike the mainland Baniya community, this community of Assam is recognized as a Scheduled Caste by the government of India.

 Origin

 Chand Sadagar, who was a Merchant ("Bania" in Assamese) is believed to be the ancient ancestor of the ethnic Bania community of Assam.
 He was a rich and powerful river and sea merchant of Champak Nagar, Kamarupa who lived between 200 and 300 AD.
 Narayan Dev gave an account in his Manasamangal about the merchant ship of the trader Chand Saudagar proceeding to the sea from ancient Champaknagar of Assam passing through Saptagram and Tribeni, the tri-junction of the Ganges, Saraswati and Jamuna River.

 In the Padmapurana (Hindu Scriptures), account of Chand Bania (Sadagar) is specifically mentioned.
 Narayan Dev also have mentioned in Padma purana about the father of Behula who was called as Sahe Bania.
 Sahe Bania established his kingdom at Udalguri/Tangla area of the old Kamarupa.Further, it has been established in the history book "Mangaldai Buranji" by the historian Dineswar Sarma that Chand Sadagar belonged to ancient Bania community whose predecessors are represented by the Assamese Bania community today.
 These people later got scattered all over Brahmaputra valley.
 However, people with direct lineage of Chand Sadagar are still there in Udalguri district and Tangla district of Assam.

 The ruins and statue of Chand Sadagar are found in Chhaygaon Area of Assam.
 It is proved genuine by the Archaeological Department of India.
 Moreover, Champak Nagar is still found in Chaigaon of Kamarupa.